ModyQyW/vite-plugin-eslint2/docs/guide/options.md

 ## Constructor Options

-Common options and descriptions are listed below, complete links are provided in the sidebar.
+Common options and descriptions are listed below, complete links are provided above.

 ### `fix`